UK postgraduate funding

 Postgraduate loans

-Eligibility Summary
+Eligibility

 Brexit and Postgraduate Loan eligibility

-For further details please visit Student Finance England.
+For further details, please visit Student Finance England.

 Award Summary

-Eligibility Summary
+Eligibility

-You cannot apply for a social work bursary if you are receiving support from a social care employer, such as paid time off to allow you to attend your studies, or payment of all or part of your tuition fees.
+You are not eligible if you are already receiving financial support from a social care employer, such as paid time off for your studies or payment of your tuition fees.

 How do I apply?